The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 Breeding

-Barn owls living in tropical regions can thrive at any time during the year, but individual nesting season is still apparent.
+Barn owls in tropical regions can thrive anytime during the year, but individual nesting season is still apparent.
 Egg-laying typically happens during dry seasons, and the birds tend to prey more on rodents when the vegetation dies down.

-In arid areas that include some parts of Australia, breeding can be sporadic and occur in wet periods as a result of transient rises in small mammal populations.
+In arid areas that include some parts of Australia, breeding can be sporadic and occur in wet periods due to transient rises in small mammal populations.

 The nesting seasons are more distinct in temperate climates, and there are seasons when there is no laying.
-The bulk of nesting happens between March and June in Europe as well as North America when the temperature rises.
+Most nesting happens between March and June in Europe and North America when the temperature rises.

 The actual dates for the laying of eggs differ annually and locally.
 They are related to the amount of prey-rich foraging habitat in the nest area and the rodent cycle period.

-Females are matured enough to breed once they reach the age of 10 – 11 months, while males often wait until next year.
+Females are mature enough to breed once they reach the age of 10 – 11 months, while males often wait until the next year.
 Barn owls are typically monogamous, holding onto one partner unless one of the couples dies.

-Some males will set up food zones, spot the hunting zones, often stop and hold on to high eminences where they shout to attract a mate.
-In a situation where a female loses her partner but retained her breeding grounds, she often appears to be able to attract a new spouse.
+Some males will set up food zones, spot the hunting zones, and often stop and hold on to high eminences where they shout to attract a mate.
+When a female loses her partner but retains her breeding grounds, she often appears to be able to attract a new spouse.

-The woman spends a lot of time in the nest’s vicinity until she starts laying and fed by the male before the laying of eggs commences.
+The woman spends a lot of time in the nest’s vicinity until she starts laying and is fed by the male before laying eggs.

-The male offers a ritual presentation of food when the female has reached peak weight, and copulation takes place on the nest.
-The females lay eggs, and the size of the average clutch is about five eggs.
+The male offers a ritual food presentation when the female has reached peak weight, and copulation takes place in the nest.
+The females lay eggs, and the average clutch size is about five.

-The eggs are white, somewhat elliptical, and incubation begins when the first egg is laid.
+The eggs are white and somewhat elliptical; incubation begins when the first egg is laid.
 The male continually brings in more provisions while she is sitting on the nest.

 Lifespan